Getting a mortgage with a default

 How to maximise your chances of mortgage success

 Repairing your recent credit will demonstrate to lenders that you are better able to manage your finances in recent times, compared to your past.
-In turn, this can lead lenders to perceive you as a smaller risk, which can significantly help you case when applying.
+In turn, this can lead lenders to perceive you as a smaller risk, which can significantly help your case when applying.

 It can also prevent lenders from imposing certain conditions like higher interest rates or deposit requirements.